umd-lib/archelon/README.md

 See [ActionCable](docs/ActionCable.md) for more information.

-**Note:** In the local development environment, dynamic updates to *not* work in Firefox, but do work in Chrome and Safari.
+**Note:** In the local development environment, dynamic status updates (for Export Jobs, Import Jobs, and Publish Jobs) *may not* work in reliably in Firefox, but do appear to work consistently in Chrome and Safari.

 ## ActiveJob and Delayed::Job